Why are relationships important? Research establishes that health and joy are correlated with quality friendships.

 About the 19:

 - The remaining 19 names on the list of relationships will look very different for each person.
 If you’re a busy parent with five kids in the school system, you may know thousands of people.
 If you’re an introvert who works from home, you may know only a few people.
-It matters not.
+It doesn’t matter.
 Just fill out as many names as you can.

 Some people you’ll be able to see one-on-one, others you can group together into activities — a casual Sunday brunch at home, coffee at the corner cafe, or an easy hike.